 EVALUATION CRITERIA FOR

-HELICAL PILES FOR USE UNDER THE INTERNATIONAL RESIDENTIAL CODE
+HELICAL FOUNDATIONS FOR USE UNDER THE INTERNATIONAL RESIDENTIAL CODE

-EC027-2017
+EC027-xxxx

-(Adopted November 2017)
+(DATE)

 INTRODUCTION

-Helical piles are widely used in residential construction regulated under the IRC as foundation elements to transfer loads from new and existing buildings to the ground below.
-These foundation elements are installed to support residential structures, additions to residential structures, and ancillary and accessory structures such as sheds, decks, and porches.
+Helical foundations are widely used in residential construction regulated under the International Residential Code (IRC) as foundation elements to transfer loads from new and existing structures to the ground below.
+These foundations are installed to support residential structures, additions to residential structures, and ancillary and accessory structures such as sheds, decks, and porches.

-Purpose: The intent of this criteria is to provide an acceptable path to justify recognition of helical pile foundation systems in evaluation reports reviewed and issued by an independent evaluation agency as an alternative to the IRC prescriptive foundation and footing requirements.
-This criteria provides for determination of the support capacity of helical pile foundation systems in residential applications when supplemental geotechnical evaluation is available, and for increased safety factor adjustments when no evaluation is available.
-In either case, a registered design professional shall review the relevant information and determine safe bearing values for the helical pile foundation systems using appropriate safety factors.
-When supplemental geotechnical information is considered in the design, the higher degree of certainty of sub-surface conditions allows for higher loading to be assigned to each pile.
+Purpose: The intent of this criteria is to provide an acceptable path to justify recognition of helical foundations in evaluation reports reviewed and issued by an independent evaluation agency as an alternative to the 2018, 2015, and 2012 IRC prescriptive foundation and footing requirements.
+This criteria provides for determination of the support capacity of helical foundations in residential applications when supplemental geotechnical evaluation is available, and for increased safety factor (FS) adjustments when no evaluation is available.
+In either case, a registered design professional shall review the relevant information and determine safe bearing capacities for the helical foundations using appropriate factors of safety.
+When supplemental geotechnical information is considered in the design, the higher degree of certainty of sub-surface conditions allows for a lower safety factor to be used for geotechnical capacity in the foundation design.
 When supplemental geotechnical evaluation is not available, a degree of certainty nonetheless exists for bearing capacity determination, but in this case a higher safety factor may be appropriate.
-In both cases, soil bearing data that is based on the correlation between installation torque and bearing capacity, is acquired by the installation technician, analyzed by a design professional, and provided to the building official for approval.
+In both cases, soil bearing capacity that is based on the correlation with installation torque is acquired by the installation technician, analyzed by a design professional, and provided to the building official for approval.

-Helical pile foundation systems may be considered by building officials, in accordance with IRC Sections R403.1 and R104.11, as other approved structural systems for use as foundations to support exterior walls and loads determined in accordance with IRC Section R301, and to transmit these loads to the ground.
-Building officials may approve helical pile foundation systems based on test data, calculations, and other documentation, such as evaluation reports, relating to their load carrying capacity.
+Helical foundations may be considered by building officials, in accordance with IRC Sections R403.1 and R104.11, as other approved structural systems for use as foundations to support loads, determined in accordance with IRC Section R301, and to transmit these loads to the ground.
+Building officials may approve helical foundations based on test data, calculations, and other documentation, such as evaluation reports, relating to their load carrying capacity.

-Scope: This evaluation criteria applies to helical pile foundation systems with single helices used in residential occupancies built under the 2015, 2012, and 2009 International Residential Codes for recognition in an evaluation report issued by an approved evaluation agency accredited in accordance with ISO/IEC 17065.
-The foundation systems under this criteria are limited to vertical helical piles subject to maximum 45 kips (200 kN) allowable axial loading.
-The vertical seismic load carrying capacity of the helical pile foundation systems under this criteria is limited to loads in Seismic Design Categories A, B, and C unless design calculations and details are submitted justifying the seismic load bearing capacity of the helical pile foundation systems under Seismic Design Categories D0, D1, and D2, and E. The allowable lateral load resistance capacity of the helical pile foundation systems shall be determined by a registered design professional in a manner acceptable to the building official.
+Scope: This evaluation criteria applies to helical foundations with one or more helix plates and with nominal shaft diameters of maximum 4 ½ -inch (114 mm) O.D.
+The evaluation criteria provide for evaluation for conformance to the 2018, 2015, and 2012 IRC for recognition in an evaluation report issued by an approved evaluation agency accredited in accordance with ISO/IEC 17065.
+The foundation systems under this criteria are limited to vertical helical foundations subject to 45 kips (200 kN) maximum allowable axial loading.
+The vertical seismic load carrying capacity of the helical foundations under this criteria is limited to loads in Seismic Design Categories (SDC) A, B, and C unless design calculations and details are submitted justifying the seismic load bearing capacity of the helical foundations under SDC D0, D1, and D2, and E. The allowable lateral load resistance capacity of the helical foundations shall be determined by a registered design professional in a manner acceptable to the building official.

 Definitions: For terms not defined in this section, applicable codes, or referenced standards shall have the ordinary accepted definition for the context for which they are intended.